 One of the ways in which AI systems get this knowledge is through machine learning.
 The learning can be done with or without any supervision.
 Most of the key aspects of machine learning are covered in computer science.
 An AI machine is capable of using its inputs to deduce key aspects of the problem.
 One of the fields that is closely related to AI is robotics.

 On the other hand, AI is built on the theory that computers are intelligent.
 They can think, learn, calculate and memorize facts.
-AI also assumes that computers are superior to human as they never get tired or fatigued.
+AI also assumes that computers are superior to humans as they never get tired or fatigued.
 They can perform a herculean task for 24 hours non-stop.

 AI entails more than just sitting in front of a computer and typing codes that will instruct the device to perform different actions.
 It is interactive.
 AI machines can be talked to and the most amazing bit is they will listen to you.
 AI machines will even help you to clarify some instructions or remind you to be more specific about an issue.